The Smiths

-The Smiths were an English rock band formed in Manchester in 1982, composed of Morrissey (vocals), Johnny Marr (guitar), Andy Rourke (bass) and Mike Joyce (drums).
-Morrissey and Marr formed the band's songwriting partnership.
-The Smiths are regarded as one of the most important acts to emerge from 1980s British independent music.
+The Smiths were an English rock band formed in Manchester in 1982, consisting of Morrissey (vocals), Johnny Marr (guitar), Andy Rourke (bass) and Mike Joyce (drums).
+Morrissey and Marr formed the band's principal songwriting partnership.
+The Smiths are regarded as one of the most important and influential British bands of the 1980s, and as pioneers of indie rock and independent music.